Core SEO concepts glossary: the foundation terms every Wix site owner must know

 Every discipline has its own language, and SEO is no different.
 Before you can fully apply the strategies covered across this course, you need to be fluent in the terminology.
 This lesson covers the foundational SEO concepts that underpin every ranking decision Google makes, explained with specific context for Wix website owners.
-Bookmark this lesson and return to it whenever you encounter an unfamiliar term in your SEO work.
+Each term includes a definition, usage context, how to apply it on your Wix site, common mistakes to avoid, and related terms to explore next.
+Bookmark this lesson and return to it whenever you encounter an unfamiliar term.

 Algorithm